aatmunbaxi/site/content/math/LAWRGe_2023_notes.md

 You can glue cobordisms together along a common boundary component.
 Taking this gluing as morphism composition, the collection of cobordisms (with equal dimension) form a category \\( \mathsf{Cob}\_{d,d-1}^{\mathrm{or}} \\), whose objects are closed oriented \\( d-1 \\)-manifolds, and morphisms are diffeomorphism classes of compact cobordisms between them.
-Here, &ldquo;closed&rdquo; means compact without boundary.
+Here, "closed" means compact without boundary.
 We can write morphisms like \\( M \xrightarrow{W}N  \\).
 _Note:_ Taking the reverse orientation of \\( W \\) gives the opposite arrow \\( N \to M \\).